 Three different types of cannabinoids exist in the natural (and sometimes in the unnatural) world.
 Here we talk a little about them, and how do they come to be.

 These are the ones that are born in our bodies through the lipids that our neurons produce.
-Therefore, these are the endogenous cannabinoids that our bodies can produce themselves.
+Therefore, these are the endogenous cannabinoids that our bodies can make themselves.
 There a lot of things these can do for our bodies, for example, one of the more popular endocannabinoids called anandamide can act as a modulator knob for excessive production of dopamine and other neurotransmitters.
 Dopamine is the neurotransmitter that is associated with the feel-good feelings, and also the high one can get from a species of the cannabis plant like marijuana, and also is related to the effects of addiction.
-Anandamide is known to inhibit the production of dopamine, and can, therefore, help in curbing a high and or getting rid of addiction.

 Want to learn about the difference between Hemp and Marijuana?
 Click here!